garengh4/create-react-app/README.md

 - setter function returned by useState is the only way React allows auto biniding and re-rendering
 - React components will only render:
   - if either their parent is forced to re-render or the component is forced using code to re-render
-  - if a seetter function returned by useState is used to update thte state
+  - if a seetter function returned by useState is used to update the state
 - no limit to number of state variables.
 - types of state vars: array, object, number, boolean, strings
 - use the setter function to update state